resourceguru/api-docs/endpoints/webhooks.md

 * `PUT /v1/:subdomain/webhooks/1` will update the Webhook from the parameters passed and return the JSON representation of the updated Webhook.
 If the user does not have administrative priveleges, you'll see `403 Forbidden`.
+If the user tries to specify a user_id when updating the webhook, '422 Unprocessable Entity' will be returned as the user_id is the point of reference to the creator of the webhook which should not be modified.

 ## Delete a Webhook